monci07/Voice-NN/README.md

 #### **_UPDATE as of 10/23/2022_**
 Following the last update, and analizing the data better, I started to work on changing the learning rate to see any kind of improvement.
 After much testing got a perfect lerning rate that got me a train loss of 0.0803 and a accuracy of 0.9705, and a dev/test loss of 0.0337 and a accuracy: 1.0000, I will try using it in a normal python code.

+For all the information, it will be in the Jupiter notebook